A Weekend Guide To Palm Springs, California

 Coffee at Koffi!
 It’s good!

 One of my must-dos on the way to or return from the desert back to LA is going shopping at the Desert Hills Premium Outlets in Cabazon.
 If you know me, I love a shopping bargain.
 I’ve been coming out to this outlet since I was a teenager on summer holidays with my parents.
 Some days it’s a miss and I don’t find anything but just a few weeks ago I found a purse that I was lusting over for an insane bargain price.
 SCORE!!!
-My favorite outlets are Barney’s, J Crew, Saks, and Nike.
+My favourite outlets are Barney’s, J Crew, Saks, and Nike.

 Photo courtesy of Desert Hills Premium Outlet